uoregon-libraries/rais-image-server/README.md

 The IIIF support adheres to level 2 of the spec (as well as some extra features), but it isn't as customizable as we would prefer.

-- When you don't provide your own info.json response (as described above), the default response makes assumptions that may not be optimal:
-  - The tile scale factors are hard-coded to [1, 2, 4, 8, 16, 32].
-  - The quality choices are hard-coded to include color, gray, and bitonal, even for gray/bitonal images
+When you don't provide your own info.json response (as described above), the default response's quality choices are hard-coded to include color, gray, and bitonal, even for gray/bitonal images.

-IIIF viewers seem to pick moderately smart choices, but this server may not perform well for, say, a 200+ megapixel image.

 It should also be noted that GIF output is amazingly slow.
 Given that GIF output isn't even an IIIF level 2 feature, we aren't planning to put much time